Zynh0722/dungeon-world/src/pages/classes/fighter.md

 _______________ is soft, but I will make them hard like me.
 ## Advanced Moves

-When you gain a level from 2-5, choose from these moves.
+**When you gain a level from 2-5, choose from these moves.**
 ### Merciless

 When you deal damage, deal +1d4 damage.
 ### Heirloom

-When you consult the spirits that reside within your signature weapon, they will give you an insight relating to the current situation, and might ask you some questions in return, roll+CHA. • On a 10+, the GM will give you good detail. • On a 7-9, the GM will give you an impression.
+When you **consult the spirits that reside within your signature weapon**, they will give you an insight relating to the current situation, and might ask you some questions in return, roll+CHA. • On a 10+, the GM will give you good detail. • On a 7-9, the GM will give you an impression.
 ### Armor Mastery

-When you make your armor take the brunt of damage dealt to you, the damage is negated but you must reduce the armor value of your armor or shield (your choice) by 1.
+When you **make your armor take the brunt of damage dealt to you**, the damage is negated but you must reduce the armor value of your armor or shield (your choice) by 1.
 The value is reduced each time you make this choice.
 If the reduction leaves the item with 0 armor it is destroyed.
 ### Improved Weapon

 Choose one extra enhancement for your signature weapon.